AdaCore/spark2014/docs/ug/en/source/how_to_run_gnatprove.rst

 analysis.
 If there are violations of |SPARK| legality rules, |GNATprove| stops after the checking phase and does not attempt flow analysis or proof.

+|GNATprove| returns with a non-zero exit status when an error is detected.
+This includes cases where |GNATprove| issues unproved check messages when switch ``--checks-as-errors`` is used, as well as cases where |GNATprove|
+issues warnings when switch ``--warnings=error`` is used.
+In such cases,
-When an error is detected, or when issuing check messages, |GNATprove| returns with a non-zero exit status.
-When an error is detected, |GNATprove| also issues a message about termination in error.
-Otherwise, |GNATprove| returns with an exit status of zero, even when warnings are issued.
+|GNATprove| also issues a message about termination in error.
+Otherwise,
+|GNATprove| returns with an exit status of zero, even when unproved check
+messages and warnings are issued.

 Using the GNAT Target Runtime Directory
 ---------------------------------------